Electron transfer efficiency in liquid xenon across THGEM holes: Measurement of the electron transfer efficiency

 \subsection{Ionization-electron transfer efficiency}

-The setup used for the radiation-induced ionization-electron measurement is depicted in Figure \ref{fig:s2_setup}.
+The setup used for the radiation-induced ionization-electron measurement is depicted in Figure~\ref{fig:s2_setup}.
 A 1/2" diameter \am source with an activity of 10 $\mu$Ci was used to produce the ionization electrons.
 The source was mounted on a flat stainless steel frame that acted as a cathode.
-The surface of the source was levelled with the frame to ensure the uniformity of the electric field.
+The surface of the source was leveled with the frame to ensure the uniformity of the electric field.
 The frame was mounted 3~mm below an uncoated THGEM.
 A mesh acting as an anode was mounted 3~mm above the THGEM.

-In this case, the electrons induced by $\alpha$-particle interactions in LXe drifted towards the THGEM, and were focused into its holes by applying a voltage across the electrode.
+In this case, the electrons induced by $\alpha$-particle interactions in LXe drifted towards the THGEM and were focused into its holes by applying a voltage across the electrode.
 They were then pulled to the top mesh by an extraction field.

-Similar to the \ETEpe measurement, \dvthgem ranged from 1.5~kV to 2.25~kV, \edrift up to 1.67~kV/cm and \eextraction up to 6~kV/cm.
+The contribution of photoelectron emission from the cathode and bottom-THGEM surfaces is estimated as negligible.
+Assuming $\Wsc = 17.9$~eV in LXe \cite{Doke_2002} and a source $\alpha$-emission rate of $1.9\cdot10^5$ Hz, we estimate a rate of $5.8 \cdot 10^{10}$ photons/s.
+Of those, roughly half go towards each electrode.
+The QE of stainless steel and gold is $\lesssim 10^{-3}$ \cite{10.1063/5.0059497} and at the relevant drift fields a large fraction of the emitted photoelectrons backscatter to the cathode \cite{APRILE1994328}, so the expected contribution to the current from photoemission is $\lesssim 1$~pA.
+This is roughly two orders of magnitudes smaller than the currents measured in our experiments.

+Furthermore, in order to determine if the charging up of the THGEM had an impact on the results we repeated the measurements in a different sequence and we scanned the voltages applied both in ascending and descending order.
+All datasets were in reasonable agreement.